Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\textbf{Conditions for a singular cost curvature matrix} Under what conditions will the cost curvature matrix be singular, resulting in non-unique optimal metabolite profiles? \begin{enumerate}[leftmargin=5mm] \item If a metabolite $i$ does not affect any of the reaction rates.
-Then any variation vector $\delta \mv = (0,0, .., \delta m_i, 0, 0 )\trans$, with an entry at position $i$ is a nullvector of $\Hmat$. \item If the rate laws do not directly depend on metabolite levels, but only on thermodynamic forces.
-The thermodynamic driving forces are given by $\Theta_l = -RT \sum n_{il} \, \ln c_i$.
-If the rate laws depend on these forces only (for holds, e.g.~for the ``reversibility-based'' rate laws in \cite{nfbd:16}), then any variation $\delta \mv$ that leave the driving forces unchanged is a nullvector of $\Hmat$.
-Such vectors $\delta \mv$ are given by the nullvectors of $\Ntot\trans$ (i.e.~conserved moiety vectors).
+\begin{enumerate}[leftmargin=5mm] \item If a metabolite (with index $i$) has no influence on any of the reaction rates.
+In this case, any variation vector of the form $\delta \lncv = (0,0, .., \delta \lnc_{i}, 0, 0 )\trans$ is a nullvector of $\Hmat$. \item If the rate laws do not directly depend on metabolite concentrations, but on the thermodynamic forces, which are given by $\theta_l = \ln k^{\rm eq}_{l} - \sum n_{il} \, \ln c_i$. \co{elad: add that this is given by exp(sum ...)} If the rate laws depend on these forces only (which holds, e.g.~for the ``reversibility-based'' rate laws in \cite{nfbd:16}), then any variation $\delta \lncv$ that leaves the driving forces unchanged is a nullvector of $\Hmat$.
+Such vectors $\delta \lncv$ are given by the nullvectors of ${\Ntot}\trans$ (i.e.~conserved moiety vectors).